hadro/info654fa20/syllabus/readme.md

 1)  **Prerequisites**

 This is a graduate-level technology course.
-Although there are no academic prerequisites, prior to enrolling in SILS, students must be proficient in the skills listed in "The SILS Student Technology Expectations" adopted and distributed to students since July 2006 (see attached at end of syllabus).
-The course will move along under this assumption and SILS faculty will provide no remedial assistance during or outside of class.
+Although there are no academic prerequisites, prior to enrolling in SI, students must be proficient in the skills listed in "The SI Student Technology Expectations" adopted and distributed to students since July 2006 (see attached at end of syllabus).
+The course will move along under this assumption and SI faculty will provide no remedial assistance during or outside of class.

 2)  **Technology Tutoring**

-Pratt SILS offers technology tutorial assistance to students taking 654 and other courses.
+Pratt SI offers technology tutorial assistance to students taking 654 and other courses.
 Assistance with development components of assignments should be directed to the tutor.
-The tutoring service is managed through the SILS office and is available 20 hours a week either by walk-in or appointment.
-For information on hours of operation, contact the SILS office or see above.
+The tutoring service is managed through the SI office and is available 20 hours a week either by walk-in or appointment.
+For information on hours of operation, contact the SI office or see above.

 ## Class Schedule